Chronology of the Main Events

 In the so-called "Luther Year 2017" the gbs was able to counterbalance the often uncritical Luther reports with the art campaign "The Naked Truth about Martin Luther" (Die nackte Wahrheit über Martin Luther), the brochure "Martin Luther: People's Hero - Anti-Semite - Preacher of Hate" (Martin Luther: Volksheld - Antisemit - Hassprediger) and the exhibition "From Golgatha to Auschwitz" (Von Golgatha nach Auschwitz).
 No less significant was the founding of the Institute for World View Law (Institut für Weltanschauungsrecht, ifw), an organization consisting of many renowned lawyers who are committed to reinforcing the principle of the "ideological neutrality of the state" in legislation and jurisprudence.

-In order to reinforce the ruling of the German Federal Constitutional Court on the (partial) lifting of the dance ban from the previous year, the gbs, in cooperation with the Bund für Geistesfreiheit München, organised a "Heidenspaß-Party" ("Heathen Fun Party") in Munich on Good Friday 2017 (14 April), in which Michael Schmidt-Salomon gave the "Wort zum Karfreitag" ("Wisdom Words on Good Friday") and the "humanistic dance blessing" to the audience.
+In order to reinforce the ruling of the German Federal Constitutional Court on the (partial) lifting of the dance ban from the previous year, the gbs, in cooperation with the Bund für Geistesfreiheit München (Munich Association for the Freedom of Thought), organized a "Heidenspaß-Party" ("Heathen Fun Party") in Munich on Good Friday 2017 (14 April), in which Michael Schmidt-Salomon gave the "Wort zum Karfreitag" ("Wisdom Words on Good Friday") and the "humanistic dance blessing" to the audience.
 A week later, the "March for Science" took place in 22 German cities, with 37,000 participants (including many gbs supporting members) demonstrating for greater attention to scientific arguments in politics and society.
 The gbs supported the March for Science not only ideologically but also financially by bearing the cost risk for the local organisers of the marches.

 In November 2017, in celebration of the 10th anniversary of the "Ex-Muslims", the gbs hosted an international ceremony in Cologne, during which the Iranian musician Shahin Najafi performed, who is threatened by a death fatwa, and an impressive film by Ricarda Hinz was shown, which illustrates the extraordinary courage that ex-Muslims like Mina Ahadi or Maryam Namazie demonstrate day after day in their resistance against political Islam.
 In addition, the new association "Secular Refugee Aid" was presented for the first time at the ceremony.
 Its aim is to support non-religious refugees with practical help and to improve their living situation through political work.